HL7/fhir-resp-net-ig/input/pagecontent/usecases.md

 {% include img.html img="resp-net-actors-and-systems-no-hdea.png" caption="Figure 2.2 - RESP-NET Actors and Systems without HDEA" %}

+For a Data Source that doesn't want to use the HDEA, we have provided an alternate workflow for creating a RESP-NET report.
+The descriptions for each step in the above diagram include:

 The descriptions for each step in the above diagram include:
 * Step 1: The Data Receiver (e.g., RESP-NET Site) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
      * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (Data Source, Administrators) of changes in the Knowledge Artifacts.